Close Menu

 There is currently no cure for Alzheimer’s disease.
 However, there are treatments.
 For example, there are medications that can help manage symptoms.
 They can also slow the progress of the disease for some people.

-Another interesting treatment is being studied which links the heart and blood vessel health to the risk of developing Alzheimer’s disease.
-Damage to the heart, including high blood pressure, heart disease, stroke and diabetes may connect to greater risk of developing the disease.
-For example, the Mayo Clinic reports that some medications which reduce high blood pressure may also benefit people with Alzheimer’s disease.
+Another interesting treatment is being studied which links heart and blood vessel health to the risk of developing Alzheimer’s disease.
+Damage to the heart, including high blood pressure, heart disease, stroke and diabetes may create a greater risk of developing the disease.
+For example, the Mayo Clinic reports that some medications that reduce high blood pressure may also benefit people with Alzheimer’s disease.
 Additionally, scientists have found that cognitive and physical exercise can benefit those with the disease.

 HOW THE SSA LOOKS AT ALZHEIMER’S DISEASE